Lithium Ion (Li-ion) Batteries – FAQs

 Can I use a different brand’s batteries in my tool?

 No. Tool companies like to create addicts.
-Good news is, it pays to become an addict.
+The good news is that it pays to become an addict.
 Manufacturers inspire brand loyalty by selling tools, both with batteries or without.
 That way, once you’ve bought your first tool – and its included batteries – you can use them on all the other tools from that manufacturer.
 But only on tools from that manufacturer.

 It’s a good idea, then, to make your buying decision based on everything a company sells, even tools that you might not need yet.